indyarocks/mailgun_integration/README.md

-# Rails app integration with Mailgun API
+# Rails app integration with Mailgun API/Webhooks

 Integrating a Rails application with the Mailgun API.